Presenting…

 U and V are the coordinates which tell the program where to apply a surface texture.
 And, without it, applying a shader is going to be very hit-or-miss.
 Unfortunately, by that time, my student copy of Maya had timed out and I couldn't get it open to try to address UV Mapping.
 So, effectively, I was stuck.

-After a bit, I posted a quiery whether anyone would be willing to help me out.
-The online forums at the various 3D sites do have a lot of very helpful volunteers.
-But I didn't get any takers.
-A few weeks later I posted the quiery in a different forum and got a volunteer.
-She UV Mapped the .obj, and I went in and separated out a couple of additional zones (the inner eyes, so I could apply the cross-cut log image), and finally the Sawhorse had a skin.
+I posted a quiery whether anyone would be willing to help me out.
+The online forums at the various 3D sites often have a number of very helpful volunteers.
+After a slight pause, I got a volunteer.
+She UV Mapped the .obj, and I went in and separated out a couple of additional zones (the inner eyes, so I could apply the cross-cut log image), and finally the Sawhorse had a proper skin.

 He was still just a static prop, however.
 My helpful volunteer had offered to do some basic rigging, but then I didn't hear back from her and suspected that it was giving her some grief (I was right).
 Also, there was the issue that she is a Poser user and I only use Studio.
-This wouldn't have been an issue at all some 3–4 years earlier, but right around 2010 both Poser and Studio adopted weightmapped rigging, and they adopted different, incompatible versions of it.
-Both programs can still use legacy rigging, but neither can really use each other's weightmapping.
+This wouldn't have been an issue at all some 3–4 years earlier when both programs still used the same rigging system, but right around 2010 both Poser and Studio adopted weightmapped rigging, and they adopted different, incompatible versions of it.
+Both programs can still use the old legacy rigging, but neither can use each other's weightmapping.
 I didn't know how cooperative a current version of Poser was going to be at giving a model legacy rigging.

 Well, Studio also does rigging (obviously), and I did at least have a turorial on rigging in Studio.
 And it's a fairly simple model, so I figured that I might as well at least make the attempt.